 - Gain access to Vector’s weekly research talks with world class faculty and researchers;

 - Participate in career development programming with companies driving AI adoption;

 - Acquire in-demand skills and build meaningful connections to people working and doing research in AI;

-- Gain foundational knowledge and preparation in ML to apply to a Summer internship and;
+- Gain foundational knowledge and preparation in ML to apply to a Vector internship for Black and Indigenous students;

 - Earn a professional development certificate of completion.